cghoffmann/mjoindices/README.md

 After you have installed mjoindices, you can download an [example](https://github.com/cghoffmann/mjoindices/tree/master/examples) from the source.

-* recalculate_original_omi.py: After downloading some data files, which are mentioned in the source documentation of the example, you can run this example to recalculate the original OMI values.
+* recalculate_original_omi.py: After downloading some data files, which are mentioned and linked in the source documentation of the example, you can run this example to recalculate the original OMI values.
 Furthermore, you can use this example as a template to calculate OMI values with your own OLR data.
 In order to do that, only two parts of the code have to be changed, which are also marked in the code documentation.

-* evaluate_omi_reproduction.py: After you have run recalculate_original_omi.py and saved the results, you can check the reproduction quality by using this script.
+* evaluate_omi_reproduction.py: After you have run recalculate_original_omi.py (which saves the results), you can check the reproduction quality by using this script.
 It will show detailed comparison plots.

 Both files are also available as Jupyter notebook files.